FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2024-07-13-resource-pack.md

 - [Minecraft Forum](https://www.minecraftforum.net/ "A long-standing community forum for Minecraft players, featuring a section dedicated to resource packs for all editions, including Bedrock.")
 - [Curseforge](https://www.curseforge.com/minecraft-bedrock "Known for hosting mods and addons for various games, CurseForge also has a section for Minecraft Bedrock Edition resource packs.")

-You can also upload your own custom resource pack too.
+You can also upload your own custom resource pack as well.

 {: .warning}